 Apollo and his twin sister Artemis were the children of Zeus and Leto.
 They were born on the sacred island of Ancient Delos.

-Apollo was the god of the sun and light, music, poetry and oracles.
+Apollo was the god of the sun and light, music, poetry and oracles, and gave people the Delphic Maxims.
 He was also connected with healing and medicine, mainly through his son Asclepius.
 He was worshipped all around Greece, most notably in Ancient Epidaurus.

 The Olympian God is generally considered to be one of the most handsome gods in Greek mythology.
 He is often depicted holding a string instrument, the lyre, which he played beautifully.
 Among his numerous lovers, we can find the nine muses, several nymphs and demi-goddesses.

 Apollo’s most famous story is the one about his battle with Python, the ancient serpent that lived in Ancient Delphi.
 Apollo killed Python, and became the deity of the Delphic Oracle, the most important oracle among Ancient Greeks.